apache/datasketches-python/docs/source/quantiles_depr.rst

 Quantiles Sketch (Deprecated)
 -----------------------------
 This is a deprecated quantiles sketch that is included for cross-language compatibility.
+Most new projects will favor the KLL sketch over this one.

 This is a stochastic streaming sketch that enables near-real time analysis of the approximate distribution from a very large stream in a single pass.